GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

-Because the proper descriptors are assigned to the correct Astrodata Types, the line above will work for any supported datatype, taking into account any type-specific peculiarity.
-The current ADCONFIG_Gemini configuration implementation has descriptors for all Gemini instruments.
+Because the proper descriptors are assigned to the correct Astrodata Types for Gemini Instruments, the line above will take into account any type-specific peculiarities of any supported dataset.
+The current ADCONFIG_Gemini configuration implementation has descriptors present for all Gemini instruments.
 See "Gemini AstroData Type Reference" (`http://www.gemini.edu/INSERTFINALGATREFURLHERE
 <http://www.gemini.edu/INSERTFINALGATREFURLHERE>`__) for a list of
 available descriptors for Gemini data.
+Note that descriptor names themselves are not covered in the Astrodata Users Manual itself because they are part of the type-specific configuration package.

 Recipe System Primitives
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A primitive is meant to name a particular abstract dataset
-transformation both in name and idea.
-The means of implementing the
-transformation can and will sometimes be different for different types
-of dataset, but the meaning of the transformation should apply in all
-cases.
-E.g. "subtractSky" has the same idea and name for MIR and
-Optical data, but will be implemented differently due to different
-practices in different wavelength regimes.

-The concept of a "recipe" is important to the Recipe System, and is
-just a list of "primitives".
-As with primitives and other Astrodata
-features, recipes can be written for particular branches of the type
-hierarchy, however, since they are lists of primitives, which already
-normalize transformations which may in fact have different
-implementations, a "recipe" should tend to be a more general purpose
-element, shared higher up the type hierarchy, with instrument specific
-behavior happening not in the recipe but during the dispatch to
-particular primitives in the recipe.
-Recipes can contain recipes and
-internally recipes are converted "to primitives" at run time, so the
-level at which specific behaviour is invoked can be carefully
-controlled.

-Formalizing the transformation concepts allows us to refactor the
-solutions due to unforeseen complications, new information and
-instruments, and so on, without having to necessarily change recipes
-that call these transformations.
-This helps us expand and improve the
-available transformations while still providing a stable interface to
-the user.

-AstroData is intended to be useful in general python scripting so one
-does not have to write code in the form of primitives, and the Recipe
-System is not automatically imported (i.e. as a result of "import
-astrodata").
-A script using AstroData benefits from the type,
-descriptor and other built in data handling features of AstroData but
-such scripts do not lend themselves to use in a well-controlled
-automated system.
-They lack a consistent control and parameter
-interface.
-If one wants to take advantage of the automation systems
-within the Recipe System, such code is wrapped in primitives which
-provides a consistent input/output interface the both the user and the
-primitive author.
+A primitive is a named transformation.

+A primitive is meant to name an abstract dataset transformation for
+which we will want to assign concrete implementations on a per
+Astrodata Type basis.
+E.g. "subtractSky" is a transformation that has
+meaning for a variety of wavelength regimes which involve subtracting
+sky frames from the science pixels.
+Nevertheless, different
+instruments in different modes will require different implementations
+of this step, due both to differences in the data and data layout
+produced by a particular instrument-mode, and also to different
+reduction practices common in different wavelength regimes.

+Recipe and primitive names both have rolls bridging the gap between
+what the computer does and what the science user expects to be done,
+which details to expose, i.e. in a name, and which details to obscure
+and assume are unimportant if done "properly for the given type of
+data".
+The primitives are thus human-recognizable steps such as come
+up in a discussion among science users about data flow procedures.
+The
+recipes are, loosely, the names of data processing work, and the
+primitves are names for human-recognizable steps in that process.
+This
+puts a constaint on how fine grained primitives should becomes, for
+example at Gemini we have assumed the coherent of primitives as steps
+means the data should never be incoherent or invalid scientifically
+after a given step.
+That is, no step should require another step to
+complete for its own transformation to be considered complete.

+The fact that recipes can call recipes addresses the different levels
+of conception of what is considered a complete step in terms of the
+degree of the transformation.
+That is, a recipe called by a recipe at
+one level is seen as an atomic step, but to experts in the mode being
+processed, this recipe in turn is made of coherent steps.
+At bottom
+primitives have to be executed so that actual python can run and
+manipulate the data but below a certain level of granularity
+primitives become inappropriate, and such code, insofar as it is
+reuseable and/or needs to be encapsulated, appears in utility
+libraries, such as the Gemini "gempy" package.

+Formalizing the transformation concept allows us to refactor our data
+reduction approaches due to unforeseen complications, new information,
+new instruments, and so on, without having to necessarily change
+recipes that call these transformations, or the named transformations
+which the recipes themselves represent.
+Recipes for specific nodes in
+the Astrodata Type tree can also be assigned as needed, and the fact
+that recipes and primitives can be used by name interchangeably
+ensures that transformations can be refactored and solved with
+different levels of recipe and primitive.
+This flexibility helps us
+expand and improve the available transformations while still providing
+a stable interface to the user.

+AstroData is intended to be useful for general python scripting, that
+is, one does not have to write code in the form of primitives to use
+Astrodata.
+And, as mentioned previously, the Recipe System is not
+automatically imported (i.e. as a result of "import astrodata") so
+that no overhead is borne by the AstroData user not making use of
+automation features, such as when writing a script.
+A script using
+AstroData benefits from the type, descriptor, validation, and other
+built in data handling features of AstroData.
+However, such scripts do
+not lend themselves to use in a well-controlled automated system, and
+thus the Recipe System is provided for when there is need for such a
+system, as with the Gemini Pipeline projects.
+Unconstrained python
+scripts lack a consistent control and parameter interface.

+When writing primitives all inputs are provided through the Reduction
+Context, and depending on the control system these may come from the
+unix command line, the pyraf command line, from a pipeline control
+system or other software, or by calling recipes and primitives.
+Primitive functions are written as python generators, allowing the
+control system performs some tasks for the primitive, such as history
+keeping and logging, keeping lists of stackable images, retrieving
+appropriate calibrations, reporting image statistics to a central
+database, etc., when the primitive "yields".

 The automation system is designed to support a range of automation,
-from dataset by dataset automation for a pipeline processing data as
+from dataset by dataset fully automated mode for pipeline processing
-it comes from the telescope, through to a more "interactive"
+data as it comes from the telescope, through to "interactive
-automation where the user decides at what level to initiate
+automation" where the user decides at what level to initiate
-automation.

-The primitives themselves are implemented as python "generators", a
-type of function from which the programmer can "yield" control such
-that the function can be subsequently reentered at the point of the
-yield.
-This ability allows communication and cooperative control to
-take place "while" a primitive executes, in a cooperatively
-multitasking manner.
-This allows the controlling system to perform
-some services for the reduction (like retrieving calibrations from a
-potentially remote source), during "yield" statements.

-The astrodata package itself in no way enforces any rules about the
-complication or nature of the transformations performed by the
-primitive, but such standards are meant to be part of a particular
-configuration.
-In the astrodata_Gemini configuration the general
-intention has been that primitives represent transformations which are
-arguably "scientifically meaningful".
-The name of a primitive should
-bear some meaning in an offline conversation about data flow.

-For examples, some example primitive names are "subtractSky" and
-"biasCorrect" which have meaning in conversation about dataflow,
-regardless of how they are performed on a particular dataset.
-Arbitrarily complex material differences in the dataset may require
-very different implementations, but so long as the step is performed
-properly for the type processed, the differences are not represented
-in the primitive names (and thus not in the recipes invoking them).

-Within the primitive there is pure python code and significant
-software engineering artifacts, but in the name of the primitives, and
-thus in recipes, only a reference to the scientific concepts of the
-named primitives exists.
-There are no explicit conditionals or
-variables in recipes.
-However, the correct implementation for a given
-primitive is ensured to be run, and thus there is implicit conditional
-behavior in recipes, based on Astrodata Type.
-Thus recipes are said to
-"adapt" to the dataset type being processed at that point in the
-recipe, as determined by the dataset being processed at that state of
-processing.
+automation and where to intervene.

-As users advance it may be of interest to mention that primitives,
+As users advance it may be of interest to know that primitives,
-strictly speaking, transform a"Reduction Context" object, not
+strictly speaking, transform the"Reduction Context" object and not
 specifically (or merely) the input datasets.
 This context contains
 references to all objects and datasets which are part of the
-reduction, part of which are the input files and is passed into the
+reduction, including the input datasets.
+It is the Reduction Context
-primitives as the standard and sole argument for all primitive
+as a whole that is passed into the primitives as the standard and sole
-generators.
+argument for the primitive, and which must be left in a coherent state

-For example, a primitive to calculate "seeing quality" will not
+upon final exit.
+For example, a primitive to calculate "seeing
-actually modify the dataset, but it will in fact modify the Reduction
+quality" will not actually modify the dataset, but it will in fact
-Context by reporting the calculated statistic to context via the
+modify the Reduction Context by reporting the calculated statistic to
-ReductionContext class' API.
+the reduction context via the ReductionContext class' API.

 Below is a prototype recipe in use in our development environment for
 testing.
 It performs some initial processing on RAW data.